kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-Nothing, the feature can be re-enabled without problems.
+Nothing, the feature can be re-enabled without problems and workload with `replicas: 0` targeted by a HPA will be scaled again.

 ###### Are there any tests for feature enablement/disablement?